thomasvuong/Wan2GP/README.md

 **Follow DeepBeepMeep on Twitter/X to get the Latest News**: https://x.com/deepbeepmeep

 ## 🔥 Latest Updates :
-### October 19 2025: WanGP v9.0 - 0.001 Later
+### October 20 2025: WanGP v9.0 - 0.001 Later

-What else do you need ?
+What else will you ever need after this one ?

 With WanGP v9 you will have enough features to go on a desert island with no internet connection and comes back with a full Hollywood movie.

 First herer are the new models supported:
 - **Wan 2.1 Alpha** : a very requested model that can generate videos with *semi transparent background* (as it is very lora picky it supports only the *Self Forcing / lightning* loras accelerators)
 - **Chatterbox Multilingual**: the first *Voice Generator* in WanGP.
 Let's say you have a flu and lost your voice (somehow I can't think of another usecase), the world will still be able to hear you as *Chatterbox* can generate up to 15s clips of your voice using a recorded voice sample.
 Chatterbox works with numerous languages out the box.
+- **Flux DreamOmni2** : another wannabe *Nano Banana* image Editor / image composer.
+The *Edit Mode* ("Conditional Image is first Main Subject ...") seems to work better than the *Gen Mode* (Conditional Images are People / Objects ...").
+If you have at least 16 GB of VRAM it is recommended to force profile 3 for this model (it uses an autoregressive model for the prompt encoding and the start may be slow).

-Other Features:
+Upgraded Features:
 - A new **Audio Gallery** to store your Chatterbox generations and import your audio assets. *Metadata support* (stored gen settings) for *Wav files* generated with WanGP available from day one.
 - **Matanyone** improvements: you can now use it during a video gen, it will *suspend gracefully the Gen in progress*. *Input Video / Images* can be resized for faster processing & lower VRAM.
 Image version can now generate *Green screens* (not used by WanGP but I did it because someone asked for it and I am nice) and *Alpha masks*.
 - **Images Stored in Metadata**: Video Gen *Settings Metadata* that are stored in the Generated Videos can now contain the Start Image, Image Refs used to generate the Video.
 Many thanks to **Gunther-Schulz** for this contribution
 - **Three Levels of Hierarchy** to browse the models / finetunes: you can collect as many finetunes as you want now and they will no longer encumber the UI.
-- Added **Loras Accelerators** for Wan 2.1 1.3B and the latest Wan 2.2 Lightning Loras Accelerators
+- Added **Loras Accelerators** for *Wan 2.1 1.3B*, *Wan 2.2 i2v*, *Flux* and the latest *Wan 2.2 Lightning*
 - Sometime Less is More: removed the palingenesis finetunes that were controversial

 Huge Kudos & Thanks to **Tophness** that has outdone himself with these Great Features: